Chapter 10: Research, Creative, and Scholarly Activities

 Core research focuses primarily on the needs of Virginia and is funded by state and federal appropriations through the instructional division and Virginia Cooperative Extension/Agricultural Experiment Station.
 There are six core research sub-programs:

 Faculty, who believe their research relates directly to one or more of the sub-programs and is applicable to problems or concerns of the commonwealth, should contact their department head or chair about procedures for securing core research support.

-Competitive awards add stature to the recipient and the university; thus, faculty members are encouraged to seek such support.
-The only restrictions for sponsored research are that it must not constitute undue competition with commercial testing and research laboratories or with private consultants, and that it is compatible with the primary mission of the university.
+Sponsored awards add stature to the recipient and the university; thus, faculty members are encouraged to seek such support.
+Restrictions for sponsored research include that the research must not constitute undue competition with commercial testing and research laboratories or with private consultants, and that it is compatible with the primary mission of the university.
 Questions about the appropriateness of a specific research project should be directed to the department head or chair, dean’s office, or to the Office of the Vice President for Research and Innovation (OVPRI).

 Most funding agencies have their own scientific and technical priorities and funding restrictions.
 Therefore prior to writing a formal proposal, faculty are encouraged to review their proposal concept with the appropriate person at the agency to which the proposal will be submitted.
 Faculty may wish to discuss proposal preparation with the appropriate member of their college dean’s staff.
 Before final budget preparation, an OSP official must review the proposed budget.
 The OSP official provides information and guidance about university policies for cost sharing, budgetary matters, confidentiality, publication, and intellectual property undertakings.